Redesigning Biotech: Managing Constraints, Delivering Solutions

 Solution

 Redesign the website with user-focused architecture, clear content hierarchy, and modern visuals—delivering a clean, credible, and accessible experience tailored to each audience.
-Prioritized usability improvements and integrated an interactive trial map, all under tight constraints.
+Prioritized usability improvements and integrated an interactive map, all under tight constraints.

 Gather feedback and refine it over multiple iterations while the core website is being developed